 Photo credit: Kevin Buchanan/Cliff Garten Studio

-Established in 2001, Fort Worth Public Art is a City of Fort Worth program advised by the Fort Worth Art Commission and managed by the Arts Fort Worth.
-The collection includes over 100 commissioned, acquired and donated artworks located throughout the city.
+Established in 2001, Fort Worth Public Art is a City of Fort Worth program managed by Arts Fort Worth and advised by the City's Art Commission.
+The collection includes over 160 commissioned, acquired, and donated artworks located throughout the city.

 During the planning process, key community stakeholders have an opportunity to help select the artist and share their values and insights through community meetings.
 The artist considers their input when designing the artwork to create a piece that reflects community identity.
 To get involved, attend an event or community meeting.